rin67630/Drok-Juntek-on-steroids/Software/4_Configuration_instructions.md

 ### Time zones
+´´´
 #define NTP_SERVER "de.pool.ntp.org"
 #define TZ   1                              // (utc+) TZ in hours
+´´´
 Then proceed with the hardware configuration:
 ### Hardware configuration

 1) match the DC/DC converter type:
+´´´
 #include "DROK6008.h"   // DROK 6008 Motherboard interface parameters
+´´´

-(I have provided four include files containing their electrical parameters of the different DC-converter is for which Drok-Juntek-on-steroids can work. with these includes the match should be okay out of the box with a precision of approximately 1%) You can increase the precision with the calibration procedure described in 6_calibration_procedure.md but this is not a requirement.
+(I have provided four include files containing their electrical parameters of the different DC-converter is for which Drok-Juntek-on-steroids can work.
+Just include the one mtaching your hardware.
+The match should be okay out of the box with a precision of approximately 1%)

+You can increase the precision with the calibration procedure described in 6_calibration_procedure.md but this is not a requirement.

-the next settings can be left as it is:
+The next settings can be left as it is:

 ```
 //  ***Communication options*** (For geeks only, else leave as it is)